The following are the current members of the Commission. Click on the Commissioner name to see their detailed bio.

 Bill Brown was first elected as sheriff and coroner for Santa Barbara County in 2006.
 He had previously served as chief of police for the city of Lompoc from 1995 to 2007, and chief of police for the city of Moscow, Idaho from 1992 to 1995.
 He was a police officer, supervisor and manager for the city of Inglewood Police Department from 1980 to 1992, and a police officer for the city of Pacifica from 1977 to 1980.
 Prior to his law enforcement career, Sheriff Brown served as a paramedic and emergency medical technician in the Los Angeles area from 1974 to 1977.
 Sheriff Brown holds a master’s degree in public administration from the University of Southern California and is a graduate of the FBI National Academy and the Delinquency Control Institute.
 Commissioner Brown fills the county sheriff seat.

 John Buck, Folsom

 John Buck has served in multiple positions at Turning Point Community Programs since 1977, including Chief Executive Officer.
-He is a member of the Rotary Club of Sacramento and the Sacramento County Developmental Disabilities Planning and Advisory Council.
-Buck earned a Master of Business Administration degree from National University.
-Commissioner Buck fills the seat of an employer with less than 500 employees.
+He is the treasurer of the Proxy Parent Foundation and also the treasurer of NAMI in Yolo County; he’s also in the final stages of becoming a Red Cross volunteer.
+Buck is a military veteran, having served in the US Army as a Personnel Specialist and a paratrooper from 1972-1973.
+He also served at the Sacramento Stand Down for seven years, part of that time as Assistant Director.
+Buck earned a Master of Business Administration from National University.
+Commissioner Buck currently fills the seat of an employer with less than 500 employees.